nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a meeting: `addm`

-Adds a meeting to the address book.
+Adds a meeting to OutBook.

 Format: `addc m/TITLE a/LOCATION s/START e/END`